aswanthnarayan/ProgrammingNotes/MongoDB/MongoDb.md

 - NoSQL databases can be document-based, key-value stores, column-family stores, or graph databases, allowing for a more flexible data model.
 - NoSQL databases are typically schema-less or have a dynamic schema, meaning they can store unstructured or semi-structured data.
 This flexibility allows for easier modifications and varied data structures
-- NoSQL databases often store data in a demoralized form, with related data embedded within the same document or object, reducing the need for complex joins.
+- NoSQL databases often store data in a denormalized form, with related data embedded within the same document or object, reducing the need for complex joins.

 ### Ideal For: